hpsetti/hpsetti/README.md

 ### Hi there, I'm Harish!

-I'm a Software Engineer specializing in Javascript technologies.
+I'm a Software Engineer specializing in Javascript and blockchain technologies.

 ---